AdassioST/Arcanoria/Worldbuilding/Origin of Magic/Conduits of Magic/The Principles of Magic.md

 The art of harmony begins in serenity — when the self grows quiet enough to hear the world's song, and whole again to hold its own voice.

-**Constraint:** The caster’s intent must align with their [[Fundamental Frequency]] soul-key.
+**Constraint:** The [[Spellweaver]]’s intent must align with their [[Fundamental Frequency]] soul-key.
 Potency is amplified by unwavering purpose and dampened by inner conflict.

-**Personal Root & [[Motif Trigger]]:** Seeking belonging after isolation / Finding your place in the world.
+**Personal Root & [[Motif Awakening]]:** Seeking belonging after isolation / Finding your place in the world.
 Those "Out of tune" who learn to align their soul-key to the world.

 *"A string only rings true when perfectly tuned to the purpose of a key."*